madelk/learning/.github/instructions/main.instructions.md

 ## Code Style

-Write self-documenting code with clear variable/function names Minimize comments - only add them when the code cannot be made clearer Use JSDoc for functions that need documentation - especially for:
+Write self-documenting code with clear variable/function names Keep functions small and focused - break large functions into smaller ones with descriptive names Prefer descriptive function names over comments to explain what code does Minimize comments - only add them when the code cannot be made clearer Use JSDoc for functions that need documentation - especially for:

 - Complex algorithms
 - Public APIs
 - Non-obvious parameters or return values